 We’re all allowed to have specialisms, but with freelance marketing, that doesn’t need to define you.
 The principles, skills and insights gained around marketing are relevant whether we’re talking garden furniture, manufacturing components, children’s toys or packaging supplies.

 And so, I’ve helped an optics company set up their online business, I’ve carried out a variety of marketing communications for a private dental practice, I’ve developed and launched a website for a precision engineering company following a re-brand and I’ve enhanced the profile and awareness of a timber treatment and timber products company.
 The list could go on, but I think the point is made.

 2015 saw me launch Cantaloupe, a personable marketing company with a bit of a difference.
 My long career in freelance marketing has not only left me with an abundance of experience, insight and skill; I’ve also met and worked with so many other interesting people – be it specialists in an area of marketing or small companies with particular strengths.
 I cannot clone myself but I can develop a strong network of skill that allows me to scale up or down, depending on the requirements of the client.
 Cantaloupe does just this with confidence, providing all of the benefits of a freelance marketing service at the core, coupled with a range of skills and additional resources as required – all designed to offer you the best and most appropriate marketing resource.

 I still don’t have a grand plan.
 And on some days, I have been known to ponder “let’s just see.”
 But 16 years down the line, I think I know what I’m up to and I cannot think of a better company to be running.

-If you’d like to have a chat about your freelance marketing or a requirement for an ongoing outsourced resource, please just pick up the phone or send me an email and perhaps we can help you on your journey for growth and success too.
+If you’d like to have a chat, please just pick up the phone or send me an email and perhaps we can help you on your journey for growth and success too.